voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

   * If `BEAKER_DESTROY` is set to no, `BEAKER_PROVISION=no` will run the test suite against the system anyways, which may cause environmental issues if the test suite doesn't perfectly put things to a default state.

 * `BEAKER_SETFILE` What should we be testing.
 Beaker will call beaker-hostgenerator to create a defaultconfiguration based on this, using the known configurations for Vox Pupuli.
-* `BEAKER_PUPPET_COLLECTION` What implementation and version of puppet are we testing against
+* `BEAKER_PUPPET_COLLECTION` What implementation and version of Puppet are we testing against

 These are all defined in [voxpupuli-acceptance](https://github.com/voxpupuli/voxpupuli-acceptance/#running-tests) to review how they are used and more specialized features.